Where Does Stablecoin Yield Come From?

 Here's the Bottom Line

 Stablecoin yield isn't magic.
-It comes from real things: borrowers paying interest, traders paying fees, protocols earning revenue.
+It comes from real things: borrowers paying interest, traders paying transaction fees and DeFi protocols earning revenue.

 The problem is that accessing it directly takes time, expertise, and capital most people don't have.